grishatop1/calendar/README.md

 # calendar
- an static orthodox calendar made in vanilla js
+ an orthodox calendar made in vanilla js